 - Session reuse checks

-It supports TLS, SMTP, STARTTLS and MySQL protocols.
-You may also integrate the result output in logs analyzer like Splunk, ELK.
+It supports TLS, SMTP, STARTTLS, and MySQL protocols.
+You may also integrate the resulting output in a logs analyzer like Splunk, ELK.

-A quick tool to analyze what all ciphers are supported by HTTPS website.
+A quick tool to analyze what the HTTPS website supports all ciphers.
 Cipher Scan also has an option to show output in JSON format.
 It’s wrapper and internally using OpenSSL command.

-SSL audit is an open source tool to verify the certificate and supported the protocol, ciphers, and grade based on SSL Labs.
+SSL audit is an open-source tool to verify the certificate and support the protocol, ciphers, and grade based on SSL Labs.